OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	``buildout/eggs/openmdao.examples.enginedesign-x.x.x-xxxxxx.egg/openmdao/examples/enginedesign``

-where the x's denote the OpenMDAO version number, the Python version, and the Operating System description string.
+where the "x"s denote the OpenMDAO version number, the Python version, and the Operating System description string.
 This will vary depending on your system and version, but there will only be one enginedesign egg in your bundle.

-The three engine models have been implemented in transmission.py, engine.py, and chassis.py.
+The three engine models have been implemented in ``transmission.py, engine.py,`` and ``chassis.py``.
 It will be useful to browse these files as you learn some of the basic concepts in this tutorial.

 **Building a Python Component**